febbyRG/mobile/README.md

-Couchbase Mobile
+JSON Anywhere
 ======

+JSON on the device, on the wire, and in the cloud.
 Sync JSON documents between Couchbase Server and Couchbase Lite on iOS and Android.

 ## Why Sync?